subwaymatch/jupygrader/docs/usage.md

 !!! warning

-    This provides only basic obfuscation, and students can easily decode the string to reveal the original code.
+    This provides only basic obfuscation, and students with technical knowledge can easily decode the string to reveal the original code.
 Supporting a password-based encryption method is planned for future releases.

-We may introduce an encryption method in the future.

 **Instructor notebook**